aaditya3625/water-quality/README.md

 # List of variables

 Table 1 contains the compiled values.
-Table 22-29 contain uncleaned data, which hasn't been appended to the 'main' cross section yet.
 The identifying variables are: Station code, Name, State and River The reading vars: the max and min values of the following vars:  temperature, dissolved oxygen, pH, conductivity, BOD, Nitrates, Fecal coliform and total coliform.
 The units are mentioned alongisde the variables and have been directly reported from CPCB repositiory.